jaruizes/jaruizes.github.io/_posts/2018-01-16-cloud_computing_general_concepts.md

 # Do I have to move everything to Cloud?

 Moving to Cloud is a big step for companies that have a lot of systems on-premise so, the strategy has to be move to Cloud step by step, not a big bang.
-This is called as Hybrid Cloud because some componentes go to Cloud while others are kept on premise.

 The first step usually is using Cloud as store provider for some data, synchronizing or migrating on-premise data to cloud data, removing some on-premise database instances.

 Rehosting some machines to resources in the cloud could be also an initial step.
 Cloud providers offer some services to import/export virtual machines from one system to the other one.
 When your are rehosting your applications it's a good moment to redesign its architecture taking advantage of cloud services and new architecture models like microservices.
+By Virtual Private

-Creating a **Virtual Private Cloud (VPC)** is also a common step at the beginning.
-By this service, companies can integrate systems on cloud with systems on-premise building a common network and also, it's possible to have a dedicated line between cloud data center and its own data center.
+Clouds, companies can integrate systems on cloud with systems on-premise building a common network and also, it's possible to have a dedicated line between cloud data center and its own data center.
+This is called as Hybrid Cloud because some components go to the cloud while others are kept on premise.

 By last, there could be some applications that can not move to cloud for legal reason or simply because the company prefers keeping them in its datacenter.

 <br/>